gfranzini/tracer-manual/corpus-preparation.md

 3. The **third column** can contain the date of the file creation in the `YYYY-MM-DD` format or the word `NULL`.
 If you use `NULL`, make sure it is written in upper-case.

 4. The **fourth column** contains the book or section from which the sentence is taken.
-This information is crucial for the visualisation shown IMAGE REFERENCE.
+This information is crucial for the visualisation shown &lt;ADD IMAGE REFERENCE&gt;.
 The top drop-down menu you see there will list the information you provide in this fourth column.

 You can achieve this column structure by using the proprietary [Microsoft Excel](https://products.office.com/en/excel) or the free [Libre Office](https://www.libreoffice.org/download/libreoffice-fresh/).
 The **instructions below are based on Libre Office Version 5.1.5.2**.